How to Save Time And Money Shopping for College (2025)

 In addition to a laptop and phone, we recommend these tech essentials for their dorm room:

 • Wireless noise-canceling headphones are handy for watching shows or listening to music in the room without bothering their roommate.
-This one is recommended and much better priced than some others.
+This set, from Soundcore by Anker, gets great reviews and is currently discounted by 33%.

 anker headphones